fireplusteam/ios-swift-for-vs-code/README.md

     gem install xcodeproj
     ```

-**Note:**
-As [sourcekit-lsp](https://github.com/apple/sourcekit-lsp) updates indexes while building, If you want to have indexes updating even if you have compile errors, you need to give **a full disk control** to Visual Studio Code in Security Settings which allows to install a proxy service for Apple **XCBBuildService** automatically when an extension is activated.
-This's just needed to override the **continueBuildingAfterError** property when you build the app and gives you all errors in the project and compile flags possible used by sourcekit for indexing.

 ## How to use

 -   Once you installed all the dependencies, you can open a folder which contains the iOS project.
 If project or workspace is located in the local folder then an extension will ask you if you want to configure it, otherwise you need to perform command **"Xcode: Select Project/Workspace"** and pick the right project/workspace to work with.
 You can also switch between multiple projects if they are located in the same folder/subfolders